Entering the Swiss market for cocoa

 Sources: Osu.edu, Bls.bulk.com and GrainPro

-- For the full buyer requirements, read the study on buyer requirements for cocoa in Europe.
+- For the full buyer requirements, read our study on buyer requirements for cocoa in Europe.

 - Read more about the quality requirements of the European industry for cocoa beans on the Cocoa Quality website.

 - Learn more about maintaining the quality of your cocoa during transportation on the website of the Transportation Information Service.